Adolescent Gynecology and Counseling in the Greater Boston Area

 During each of these evaluations you can expect your gynecologist to gently assess the breasts and vagina using their fingers to feel for any unordinary lumps or other issues.
 It is normal to feel a bit of discomfort during this process, but at no point should they become painful.

-Birth control offers young women more than a solution to unwanted pregnancy.
+Teen birth control offers young women more than a solution to unwanted pregnancy.
 Contraceptives can also provide significant relief from common conditions such as:

 - Irregular menstrual cycles